testpossessed/angular-cli-mock-api-seed/README.md

     "prestart": "npm install"
 ```

 Like our main package we have the *prestart* script to make sure dependencies are installed.
 The *start* script tells node to run *server.js*, which sets up the mock API server to server static files.
-I will leave you to investigate the contents, suffice to know that it creates an HTTP server that parses the url of each request and matches it to a file.
+I will leave you to investigate the contents, suffice to know it creates an HTTP server that parses the url of each request and matches it to a file.
 It treats the url as a folder and appends */{httpMethod}.json* to it, then if a file exists at this relative path it serves it up with a content type of *application/json*.

 ### Providing mock data

 So how do developers provide mock data from API services you ask.
 Simple I say.

-All you have to do is create a file called *{method}.json* in a folder that matches the url that will be requested by the angular app, where *{method}* is the HTTP method you want a response for (get, post, put etc).
+All you have to do is create a file called *{http-method}.json* in a folder that matches the url that will be requested by the angular app, where *{http-method}* is the HTTP method you want a response for (get, post, put etc).
 Take a look inside the *mock-server* folder, you will find the following:

 ```
     api